Research projects

 Entry requirements

-If you have received a First-class Honours degree, or a 2:1 Honours degree and a Masters, or a Distinction at Masters level with any undergraduate degree (or the international equivalents) in economics, energy economics, environmental science, we would like to hear from you.
+If you have received a First-class Honours degree, or a 2:1 Honours degree and a Masters, or a Distinction at Masters level with any undergraduate degree (or the international equivalents) in economics, energy economics, environmental science or related fields, we would like to hear from you.
 Strong analytical, quantitative and interdisciplinary collaboration skills are essential.

 If your first language is not English, or you require Tier 4 student visa to study, you will be required to provide evidence of your English language proficiency level that meets the requirements of the CDT’s academic partners.
 This course requires academic IELTS 7.0 overall, with no less than 6.0 in each skill.